 Scott currently sits on the Board of Directors for the Dominican Sisters Home Health Agency of Denver, Inc., which provides free, in-home health services to the poor, sick and elderly throughout the metro-Denver area.
+He also serves on the Finance Council for St. John Vianney Theological Seminary.
 Prior thereto, Scott served on the Colorado Governor’s Council on Housing and the Homeless from 1999 to 2001.
 He also previously served as a Mount Saint Vincent’s Visiting Friend and was involved with Big Brothers of Northern Colorado and Delaware.

 Scott is training to get his black belt in Taekwondo.

 - Routinely defends companies against trolls in patent infringement suits